An integrated services model: the basics

 We relied on relationships

-The model’s goal is to provide all Minnesotans with access to a simpler human services system.
-To do that we will provide:
+The goal of the integrated services model is to provide all Minnesotans with access to a simpler human services system.
+To do that, we need:

 - Comprehensive human services that meet individual, family and cultural needs

 - The power for people to determine their needs, choose services and set up personal goals

 - Information access controlled by people and those working with them at all points

 - Quality customer service throughout the person’s experience